Mixed Commuting Varieties over simple Lie algebras: Applications to support varieties for Frobenius kernels

-Here the number $c$ is an integer defined for every type of $G$ as in \cite[Section 3]{So:2012}.
-Recall that if $G$ is of type $A_n$, then $c=\left(\frac{n+1}{2}\right)^2$.
-In the case that the Lusztig character formula holds for all restricted dominant weights, a result of Drupieski, Nakano, and Parshall \cite[Theorem 4.1]{DNP:2012} can be combined to give an explicit description for $V_{G_r}(L(\lambda))$.
+Suppose that the prime $p$ is good for $G$.
+We recall that $\lambda$ is called $p$-regular if $\Phi_{\lambda,p}=\emptyset$, otherwise it's called $p$-singular.
+In the case that the Lusztig character formula holds for all restricted dominant weights, a result of Drupieski, Nakano, and Parshall \cite[Theorem 4.1]{DNP:2012} can be used to give an explicit description for $V_{G_{(r)}}(L(\lambda))$.

 \begin{proposition} Let $G$ be a classical simple algebraic group.
 Suppose that $p>hc$ and assume that the Lusztig character formula\footnote{See formula (4.0.1) in \cite{DNP:2012}} holds for all restricted dominant weights.
 Then for $\lambda\in X^+$ with $\lambda=\lambda_0+p\lambda_1+\cdots+p^q\lambda_q$, $\lambda_i\in X_1(T)$,